DavidCEllis/ducktools-classbuilder/docs/approach_vs_tool.md

 I think that learning an approach is valuable, this module would not exist without the example given by `cluegen`.

-However, what I foundn was that in essentially every case where I wanted to use these generating tools, I needed to modify them - often significantly.
+However, what I found was that in essentially every case where I wanted to use these generating tools, I needed to modify them - often significantly.
 It quickly became easier to just create my own tool and upload it as a package.